alexanderbkl/hello.storage/README.md

 ```

 We are making a startup (https://astronnaut.space) and we are making this MVP to get investments.

-All the changes that we need to implement, any contribution will be appreciated:
+All the changes that we need to implement, any contribution will be much appreciated as the only one developing this project is me:

 ❌Responsive frontend, adapt to PC and mobile.

 ❌Cross browser compatibility, especially IOS (main problem is blob files localy generated aren't downloaded.

 ❌React Native implementation (again, main problem are blob files).